 Rising stress levels and a growing workload are undoubtedly key factors.
 The most recent NHS staff survey, published in February, showed that 40% of workers were ill last year due to workplace stress, the highest number since 2013.
 It also revealed a decline in staff wellbeing, with a third of employees often thinking about quitting.

 Improving staff wellbeing is a growing issue for all employers.
 FirstCare’s own figures show that mental health is now the number one reason for UK absence, but the problem seems to be more acute in the NHS.
-2018 was the second consecutive year that mental health issues topped absence reasons across our NHS clients.
+2018 was the fifth consecutive year that mental health issues topped absence reasons across our NHS clients.
 And the average NHS absence rate, 4.2%, was higher than that of our private sector clients, at 3.5%.

 As concerns over staffing levels grow, many NHS Trusts are taking positive action to safeguard employee wellbeing.
 Nurturing those who provide care is now a key priority for the service, and a variety of schemes to alleviate work-related stress, pain and anxiety have been introduced in hospitals up and down the country.
 Growing numbers of trusts are offering mindfulness classes, physiotherapy and advice on good sleeping habits in a bid to boost wellbeing.

 2018’s Agenda for Change reforms promised long-awaited NHS pay rises, but not without conditions for employers, including:

 - Systems to collect good quality absence data

 - Reporting arrangements recognising that high levels of sickness absence are a financial risk

 Many NHS Trusts simply don’t have the systems in place to meet such requirements, but a good absence management system can deliver these.